flyteorg/flyte/rsts/community/contribute.rst

 *************************************************************************

-This section presumes a local Flyte Cluster is already setup.
+This section presumes a local Flyte cluster is already setup.
 If it isn't, refer to either:

 - `How to setup dev environment for flytekit? <#how-to-setup-dev-environment-for-flytekit>`__
 - `How to setup dev environment for flyteidl, flyteadmin, flyteplugins, flytepropeller, datacatalog and flytestdlib? <#how-to-setup-dev-environment-for-flyteidl-flyteadmin-flyteplugins-flytepropeller-datacatalog-and-flytestdlib>`__